 Decor Projects – Decorating for Christmas is such a special time!
 This year, why not make a new project or two to add to your family’s decorations?
 Tone Finnanger’s book, Tilda’s Homemade and Happy is filled with beautiful home decor projects for Christmas and all winter long.
 Look at this beautiful angel bust ornament from the book.
 You can quickly sew up a collection of these pretty ornaments and embellish them in different ways.
 They will look so sweet on your Christmas tree, or you could make several in a row to make a garland.
 You may even want to make a few to give as special gifts, as well!

 Another great resource for Christmas decor projects is our Retro Christmas Stitchin’ machine embroidery collection.
 This collection includes 12 full-color 5×7 designs ranging from ornaments to Santa Claus to snowmen and more.
 And, it’s available as a digital download so you can download and start stitching right away.

 Special Gifts – If you’re looking for special handmade present ideas, be sure to check out our back issues of Stitch Craft Create magazine.
 They are filled with quick and easy gifts that your recipients will love.
 Here’s a vintage-inspired Merry Merry Postcard Hanging from the holiday 2012 issue.
 Designed by Mollie Johanson, it features cute hand-embroidered detailing.
 Tie it onto a wrapped package for a one-of-a-kind topper!
-For some larger project ideas, check out our selection of project kits.
 And by the way, if you’re feeling overwhelmed with your gift-making plans be sure to check out our guide for organizing your handmade holiday gift list.